hemanialaparthi/qrcodegenerator/README.md

-# Running the QR Code Generator Flask Application
+# QR Code Generator Flask Application

 I was going to make this a web app but I don't have enough time